damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 and/or multiple people are or need to be involved, **start a google doc** that is open to the customer and the wider team at GitLab, and keep track of the issues and ideas there.
 ZenDesk's 'linear' display of communication with a customer is not as effective in crisis situations, and the majority of developers do not have access to ZenDesk in the first place.
-Announce the google doc in the appropriate slack channel (#operations, #development, #general) so that individuals can contribute solutions and ideas.
+Announce the google doc in the appropriate slack channel (#infrastructure, #development, #general) so that individuals can contribute solutions and ideas.
 When the crisis has been resolved, be sure to transfer pertinent know-how from the google doc to relevant documentation, handbooks, and/or issue trackers, so that the google doc can be deprecated a.s.a.p.
 In addition, Service Engineers and Developers involved in the crisis should make time to have a hangout for hand-off to make sure that everyone has the chance to recover and stay